 Preparation

-• Which of these events should become goals?
-Goals may be imported to Google Ads.
+- Which of these events should become goals/key events?
+Goals/key events may be imported to Google Ads.

-• Do I have a cookie bar on the website that supports consent mode?
-How much data should I expect to lose, based on past experience?
+- Do I have a cookie banner on the website that supports consent mode?
+How much data due to the cookie panel should I expect to lose, based on past experience?

 Settings in Google Tag Manager